sunghj1118/sunghj1118.github.io/src/posts/kubernetes/CKA/cka-mock3.md

 Verify host and port for kube-apiserver are correct.

-Open the super.kubeconfig in vi editor.
+Open the super.kubeconfig in vim editor.
+- `vim /root/CKA/super.kubeconfig`

 Change the 9999 port to 6443 and run the below command to verify: